ChristinaPa/ChristinaPa/README.md

 💡I love cloud computing and I'm a Microsoft Learn Student Ambassador.

-📍I'm currently learning more about Microsoft Power Platfrom,Azure Machine Learning and Python!
+🔸I'm currently learning more about Microsoft Power Platfrom,Azure Machine Learning and Python!

-🔸Find me on LinkedIn https://www.linkedin.com/in/christine-pardali/
+⚡Find me on LinkedIn https://www.linkedin.com/in/christine-pardali/